vishalprabha/workshop-graphql-netflix/README.md

 * Leverage DataStax Astra DB and GitPod
 * Learn **GraphQL API** and how to use it with a database to create the tables and navigate the data.
 * Learn about **paging** and **infinite scrolling** in web ui
-* Deploy a Netflix clone to production using Netlify
+* Deploy the project to production with Netlify

 <br />